AbdelrahmanAhmed605/team-profile-generator/README.md

 ## Questions

-If you have any questions regarding this application, feel free to reach me at abdelrahman.ahmed605@hotmail.com with the subject title "Question for Professional-readme-generator"
+If you have any questions regarding this application, feel free to reach me at abdelrahman.ahmed605@hotmail.com with the subject title "Questions for Team Porfile Generator Application"
 You can also find me on github here: https://github.com/AbdelrahmanAhmed605